- Jun 3, 2026 - Car Accidents - Written by Cloward Trial Lawyers, reviewed by Ben Cloward

 While criminal charges are one avenue of consequences, civil lawsuits often follow tragic car accidents.
 The family of the deceased can file a wrongful death lawsuit, seeking compensation for medical expenses, funeral costs, lost wages, and the emotional suffering caused by the accident.

 Even if the driver involved in the accident avoids criminal charges, they may still be held financially responsible through civil litigation.
-Insurance companies will likely be involved in these claims, but if the compensation exceeds the driver’s insurance coverage, the accused may be required to pay out-of-pocket, jeopardizing their financial stability.
+Insurance companies will likely be involved in these claims, but if the compensation exceeds the driver’s insurance coverage, the accused may be required to pay out of pocket, jeopardizing their financial stability.

 In 2016, at the age of 37, Benjamin P. Cloward became the youngest lawyer in the history of the State of Nevada to be awarded the prestigious “Trial Lawyer of the Year” by the Nevada Justice Association.
 That same year, he became the youngest member of the Nevada, Las Vegas Chapter of ABOTA (American Board of Trial Advocates), and at the time was also the youngest person in the State of Nevada to be Board Certified as a Personal Injury Specialist.